Are you often distracted from what you’re doing or just not present in your own life?

 So why all the airplay?

 It’s simple.
-Unlike our ancestors who sat around a campfire at night gazing into a flame while connecting with each other, many people hardly sit still long enough to stare at anything anymore… except their screens.
-In a recent study, 96 percent of respondents said they operated in autopilot most days, making about 15 mindless decisions daily.
+Unlike our ancestors who sat around a campfire at night gazing into a flame while connecting with each other, many people hardly sit still long enough to stare at anything anymore—except their screens.
+In a 2017 M&S study, 96% of respondents said they operated on autopilot most days, making about 15 mindless decisions daily.

-Researchers have now been able to provide scientific validity to the value of mindfulness, proving that practicing it doesn’t take time out of our day—it expands our ability to utilize the time we have, honing our discernment to focus on what matters most.
+Researchers have now been able to provide scientific validity to the value of mindfulness, proving that practicing it doesn’t take time out of our day—instead, it expands our ability to utilize the time we have, honing our discernment to focus on what matters most.

 There are many different practices to cultivate mindfulness.
-They all flow from simply paying attention to what we are paying attention to; becoming a better observer of our own inner world.
+They all flow from simply paying attention—becoming a better observer of our own inner world.
 What follows are a few of the simplest yet most powerful ways for helping you to do just that.

 1. Mindful breathing.